-Being an MDM manager certainly means being in demand and at the center of attention.
-The reason is as simple as it is awe-inspiring: as an MDM manager, you’re leading the charge for providing high-quality data, developing the master data strategy and overseeing system acquisitions and integrations.
+Being a master data management manager certainly means being in demand and at the center of attention.
+The reason is as simple as it is awe-inspiring: as a master data management manager, you’re leading the charge for providing high-quality data, developing the master data strategy and overseeing system acquisitions and integrations.
 You collaborate with a variety of stakeholders – planners, program managers, product developers, marketing professionals, supply chain managers, senior management and executives.
 If your organization has a chief data officer (CDO), it’s likely your work contributes to the decisions that person is making.

 As a cross-enterprise facilitator, you need efficient tools that provide a quick time-to-value.

-Through streamlining and consolidating master data, the MDM system supports an array of critical business operations and enables digital business initiatives.
+Through streamlining and consolidating master data, the master data management system supports an array of critical business operations and enables digital business initiatives.

 - Mergers and acquisitions, where disparate data systems must be integrated

 - Managing traceability of products through increased data visibility